madprops/blog/docs/mallcode/mallcode.md

 ---

-The current letter formed by players is shown in white, and after another delay the composed word is shown in yellow.
+The current letter formed by players is shown in white, and after another delay, the composed word is shown in yellow.

 ---